tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 ## Checking for existence

-One situation to be careful when setting a default value is using `if` to check if a key exists.
+One situation to be careful of when setting a default value is using `if` to check if a key exists.
 This is a fairly common pattern you may see when not setting a default because `nil` is false-y and the `if` will not pass.
 However, when we set a default value, our `if` will now pass (assuming the default set is truth-y).
 This may result in unexpected behavior.

 ```ruby
 > h = Hash.new { |h,k| h[k] = [] }